 After visiting the synagogue area we went to the eastern complex:

 Korazim is not a big park.
 You can cover it within 1-2 hours.
 But, when looking around you can see that this ancient city was much bigger.
 They reconstructed only a small part of it, I guess due to lack of funding.

-Overall, Korazim National Park is quite a nice small National Park, but I wouldn’t consider it as a must see.
-If you are passing in the area and have a spare couple hours, then sure, why not.
+Korazim National Park is off the beaten path, and fewer people visit it (there is even a chance you will be alone).
+It is a nice small National Park, and I would consider it as a second priority.
+If you are passing in the area, and have a spare couple hours (typical visit takes 1-1.5 hours), then sure, why not.

 That’s all for today, and I’ll see you in future travels!